Rick-Phoenix/sketch/docs/src/presets/git.md

 {{#include ../../../sketch/tests/output/presets/tree_output.txt:2:}}
 ```

->ℹ️ With cli flags, we can override the `gitignore` and `pre-commit` presets, as well as adding new templates to generate to the list.
+>ℹ️ With cli flags, we can override the `gitignore` and `pre-commit` presets, as well as adding new templates or hooks to run or generate when the preset is being used.

 <details>
 <summary>pre-commit-config.yaml output</summary>